 2. Study or live abroad

 While you can study and live abroad without knowing the local language, you give yourself a huge advantage and opportunity if you do, as you will be able to interact with locals and have a deeper understanding of the local customs and culture.
-Being fluent in a second language will also give you the opportunity to work in that language, which wouldn’t be afforded if you couldn’t interact in the local workplace language.
+Being fluent in a second language will help you overcome language barriers and also give you the opportunity to work in that language, which wouldn’t be afforded if you couldn’t interact in the local workplace language.

 3. Stave off Dementia and Alzheimer’s